-In addition to educating our campus and the community, UMF demonstrates by its policies and practices that the institution is a good environmental steward.
-Sustainable practices are an integral part of the campus culture: in management and operations in building and renovating, in reducing pollution and waste, in using appropriate energy resources and materials, and in protecting and incorporating the native environment in campus spaces.
-UMF believes indoor and outdoor environments should be healthful and aesthetically pleasing.
+The University is careful in the management and operations of building and renovating, in reducing pollution and waste, in using appropriate energy resources and materials, and in protecting and incorporating the native environment in campus spaces.

 “A Top Green College” 2014